Peoria Youth Master Plan

 To View the Final Youth Master Plan, click here

-The City of Peoria is excited to announce the first Youth Partner Network meeting to be held on Thursday January 23, 2014 at Rio Vista Recreation Center.
+The City of Peoria is excited to announce the Youth Partner Network.
 The Peoria Youth Partner Network brings together like minded individuals in the development and implantation of youth programs.
 Each lunchtime meeting will focus on one of six the strategic goals in the Youth Master Plan.
-The January meeting will be focused on the Education and Life Preparation Goal.
-If you are interested in joining the Youth Partner Network meeting or for more information contact Kevin Naughton, City of Peoria Teen Supervisor, email@example.com.
+The next meeting will be focused on the Access Goal.
+If you are interested in joining the Youth Partner Network meeting or for more information, contact Kevin Naughton, City of Peoria Recreation Supervisor, email@example.com.